 For first online registration of the funding period 2019-2020, please click here.

 If you are already registered and wish to log-in to the online portal, please click here.

-After submitting the application documents to the responsible authorities, you can either upload them directly on Placement Online or send them by post.
+After submitting the application documents to the responsible authorities, you can either upload them directly on Placement Online or send them by e-mail.
 Then the documents will be checked for completeness.
 If the formal criteria are fulfilled, KOOR/BEST can accept you for the Erasmus+ programme.
-You will receive via e-mail a scholarship contract, the so-called Grant Agreement, which includes all the relevant information for the funding, e.g. duration and amount of funding.
+You will receive via e-mail a scholarship contract, the Grant Agreement, which includes all the relevant information for the funding.
 This document has to be copied twice and both copies have to be signed and be sent by post to KOOR/BEST.
 These Grant Agreements signed by you represent the basis for the payment order of the first rate of the funding (80% of the total amount of funding).

 After having completed a short questionnaire on your impressions concerning the work placement, there will be two final documents as well as a corresponding checklist available as download in Placement Online.
-Furthermore, the European Commission prescribes that all students have to write a report about their experiences in the Mobility Tool+.
+Furthermore, the European Commission prescribes that all students have to take part in a survey in Mobility Tool+.
 Concerning this, you will receive more information at that point in time.
 The entire final documents have to be handed in at the latest eight weeks after the end of the work placement.
 After checking them by KOOR/BEST, the payment order for the second rate (20% of the total amount of funding) will take place.

 The processing by KOOR/BEST will take place successively after receiving the application documents respectively after their completion.

 Please be aware that the processing by KOOR/BEST will take some time.
 In case that you need any confirmations of the Erasmus funding programme, e.g. for visa applications or Auslands-BaföG, we kindly request you to hand in your application documents as early as possible.

 Preparation for the stay abroad